kodepandai/lunox-website/docs/architectur-concepts/service-container.md

 ---

 # Service Container
-LunoX Service Container is inspired by Laravel's service container.
+Lunox Service Container is inspired by Laravel's service container.
 The basic concept is same, but we have limitations because of nodejs nature.
 In Laravel, we can dynamically performing dependency injection.
-In LunoX, we must explicitly bind and resolve some class or instance.
+In Lunox, we must explicitly bind and resolve some class or instance.
 ## Binding
 We can bind some class or function to container instance and resolve it later somewhere in your application code.
 ### Simple Binding